timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 SUGGESTBOX
 ^^^^^^^^^^
 A component for selecting a value from a suggestbox.
-Suggestion will be given for the values where the input matches the beginning of the possible values.
+Suggestions will be given for the values where the input matches the beginning of the possible values.
-The values can be put in a sepparate CSV file in thes same way as for the DROPDOWN_ component.
+The values can be put in a separate CSV file in the same way as for the DROPDOWN component.

 .. figure:: images/fieldsuggest.png